adektor/disentangle-python/README.md

 # Tensor Disentangler

 tensor-disentangler is a Python package that optimizes 'disentangling' unitary matrices to reduce bond-dimension in a given tensor.
-It is designed to be used in tensor network algorithms for quantum many-body calculations and beyond.
+It is built on Pymanopt and designed for use tensor network algorithms for quantum many-body calculations and beyond.
 For example, disentangling is important for tensor network renormalization, isometric tensor network states, MERA, purified mixed-state MPS, and unitary tensor networks.

 The user provides the tensor, dimensions of the tensor on which the unitary matrix is applied, and dimensions across which entanglement is minimized.